The Uniqueness of LLaMA3-70B Series with Per-Channel Quantization: The Uniqueness of LLaMA3-70B with per-channel W8A8

 \subsubsection{A qualitative exploration}

 Figures~\ref{fig:wd_llama3-70b},~\ref{fig:wd-llama3.1-70b},~\ref{fig:wd-llama2-70b}, and~\ref{fig:wd-llama3-8b}, illustrate the absolute values of the V matrix weights in the first Transformer block for LLaMA3-70B, LLaMA3.1-70B, LLaMA3-8B, and LLaMA2-70B models, respectively.
-Other weight matrices for other models are shown in the Appendix.
-It is important to note that in per-channel quantization, each group comprises a length-$M$ vector along the input dimension.
+Other weight matrices for other models show similar trend and are shown in the Appendix.
+It is important to note that in per-channel quantization, each group comprises a length-$N$ vector along the input dimension.
 Our analysis reveals several key observations:

 \begin{itemize} \item The maximum absolute weight values (max\_abs) in LLaMA3-70B ($93$) and LLaMA3.1-70B ($92.5$) surpass those in LLaMA3-8B ($0.05$) and LLaMA2-70B ($0.07$) by approximately three orders of magnitude.
 Furthermore, LLaMA3/3.1-70B exhibits a non-trivial number of weights with large magnitudes along the output dimension, which we term ``weight outliers''.
 This extensive range of weight values results in large quantization intervals for LLaMA3/3.1-70B, leading to substantial quantization errors in groups containing any weight outliers. \item LLaMA3-70B displays a distinct pattern where weights with large max\_abs values cluster at specific input indices, forming visible "walls" in Figure~\ref{fig:wd_llama3-70b} and~\ref{fig:wd-llama3.1-70b}.
 In contrast, LLaMA2-70B and LLaMA3-8B lacks such obvious patterning. \end{itemize}